 The Heart Rate for an 82-Year-Old Woman When Exercising

-Women in their 80s need to exercise despite false ideas that seniors should remain inactive.
+Women in their 80s need to exercise despite false ideas that seniors should be inactive.
 An 82-year-old women should concentrate on four types of exercise: stretching, balance exercises, strength training and endurance-building activities.
-It is for the last type that heart rate becomes important.
+It is during endurance-building activities that heart rate becomes important.
 Exercising at too high an intensity for your age is risky, but not getting your heart rate up high enough does not improve your endurance.
-The ideal range for an 82-year-old woman is different from a man of the same age and anyone else of another age.

 Starting a Program

-No one should just jump into an exercise program full force.
+You should not just jump into an exercise program full force.
 Easing into exercise is especially important for older people and anyone who has been sedentary.
-Start exercising at 50 percent of your maximum heart rate for a few weeks at least.
-Fifty percent of 144 bpm is 72 bpm.
-Work up to 20 minutes of exercise three days a week during the initial part of your new exercise program.
+Start exercising at 50 percent of your maximum heart rate -- 69 beats per minute -- for at least a few weeks before you increase the intensity to a higher heart-rate level.
+Get 20 minutes of exercise three days a week during the initial part of your new exercise program.

 Regular Heart Rate Guidelines

 Easing into an exercise program is a safe plan, but staying at that same intensity after you have adjusted to exercise won't be enough to challenge your body.
-Instead, increase your heart rate to within a range of 50 to 70 percent of your maximum heart rate.
-Younger adults may exercise at higher intensities, but the target heart rate zone of 50 to 70 percent is ideal for older adults.
-For an 82-year-old woman with a maximum heart rate of 144 bpm, this means the target heart rate range is between 72 and 101 bpm.
+Instead, increase your heart rate up to 70 percent of your maximum heart rate.
 Also, increase your workout frequency to between three and five days per week.

 Certain conditions and medications affect your heart rate.
 If you have high blood pressure and are taking medications, this lowers your maximum heart rate and changes guidelines.
 Ask your doctor to adjust your heart rate zones in this situation.